Niaouli Essential Oil Benefits, Uses & More!

 Can Niaouli Essential Oil Be Used For Dogs?

 In general, I think that most of us are so close to our pets that we tend to treat them like we would our friends or family.
 Which is okay when you’re playing with them (or sometimes even feeding them) but not when you’re medicating them!
-As a rule of thumb here, I’d recommend taking your pet to a vet if whenever things go awry, for the simple reason that they know more than most on the subject.
+As a rule of thumb here, I’d recommend taking your pet to a vet if whenever things go awry.
+This is for the simple reason that they know more than most on the subject.

 However, it has been documented that in small and very specific amounts, Niaouli oil can be used to treat intestinal infections in dogs and can be used to freshen up their fur and help to repel insects and fleas/ticks.
 When administering any essential oil to your dog (certainly not cats), always be sure to monitor them closely and always use very small quantities.